RuhamaMalik/RuhamaMalik/README.md

 ## 🌟 About Me
 - 🎓 Currently focusing on my **academic studies** while continuing to grow as a developer.
 - 👩‍🏫 **2+ years** as a Lead Trainer @ SMIT | Ex-Trainer @ Quaid-e-Azam Rangers College
-- 💼 8+ months of professional experience as a Full Stack Developer @ Mayonity Networks
+- 💼 Transforming ideas into functional products as a Full Stack Developer.
 - 👯 Open to collaborate on **MERN stack** & **Open Source** projects
 - 💬 Ask me about **JavaScript, TypeScript, React, Node.js, MongoDB,MYSQL**
 - ⚡ Fun fact: I find **bugs funny** & love debugging challenges!